Explore France’s Hidden Canal Towns That Deserve the Spotlight

 Where to stay in Provence:

-• Cassis: Ideal if you want to be right on the coast, with easy access to the Calanques.
+- Cassis: Ideal if you want to be right on the coast and have easy access to the Calanques.

 Normandy: Historic Shores and Inland Waterways

-Normandy, in northwestern France, is a region that really sticks with you.
-It’s not just about the dramatic history, though that’s certainly a big part of it.
-I remember visiting Honfleur for the first time, and it felt like stepping back in time.
-The old harbor, with its tall, narrow houses leaning in, is just stunning.
-It’s the kind of place where you can just wander for hours, finding little cafes and art galleries tucked away.
+Normandy, in the northwestern France area, is a region that just sort of sticks with you.
+It’s not only about the dramatic history, even if that’s well, a huge part of it.
+I remember going to Honfleur the first time, and it felt like stepping back into another era, you know.
+The old harbor, with those tall, narrow houses that seem to lean in a bit, is honestly really breathtaking.
+It’s one of those places where you can wander for hours without realizing, and you keep bumping into tiny cafés and art galleries tucked away in corners, like, quietly waiting for you.

 Honfleur’s Maritime Charm

-Where to Stay: For a truly charming experience, consider staying in one of the boutique hotels right on the harbor or in the winding streets behind it.
-Many offer rooms with views of the water, which is a real treat.
+Where to Stay: For a really charming, kind of unhurried experience, think about staying in one of the boutique hotels that are right there on the harbor, or slightly tucked away in the winding streets just behind it.
+A good number of them provide rooms with water views, which honestly is a real treat, like you can just linger there a bit more than usual.

 Exploring Rouen’s River Seine

-Rouen is a city with a powerful presence, largely thanks to its magnificent cathedral, which famously inspired Monet.
-But the Seine River also plays a big role here.
-Taking a stroll along the riverbanks, especially near the Île Lacroix, gives you a different perspective of the city.
-You can see the historic bridges and the modern parts of Rouen coexisting.
-I found a boat tour on the Seine to be a really relaxing way to see the city from the water, offering a peaceful break from the bustling old town.
+Rouen is this city with a real strong presence, mostly because of its magnificent cathedral, which of course famously inspired Monet.
+Still, the Seine River also kind of does a lot here.
+If you take a walk along the riverbanks, particularly near the Île Lacroix, you get this different view of the place.
+It feels like the historic bridges and the more modern pieces of Rouen are, kind of, living together without any fuss.
+I actually found a Seine boat tour to be really relaxing, like a gentle way to see Rouen from the water, and it gives you a quiet pause from the crowded old town, which can get a bit hectic.

 The Serene Waters of Giverny